tcione/tales.dev/content/about/_index.md

 ---

 [1]: Although it's writing like the English word, it is taken from the Greek polymath [Thales of Miletus](https://en.wikipedia.org/wiki/Thales_of_Miletus).
-"Ta" is pronounced as in "Taylor" and "les" is pronounced as in "lesson".